Woohoo! You’ve got a new logo you love and can’t wait to show off. Now what?

 - Send out an official email blast to customers, vendors, and partners.

-- Announce your new visual identity on social media with a link back to your blog post.
+- Announce your logo on social media with a link back to your blog post.

 - Make an announcement on your homepage or add a simple message to your footer.
 (But, don’t forget to remove these messages after a pre-determined amount of time.)